Crepant resolutions and open strings: Quantization

 The goal of this section is to prove the following \begin{thm} The Hard Lefschetz quantized CRC (\cref{conj:scr}) holds for the pairs $(\cX,Y)$, where $\cX= [\C^2/\Z_{n+1}]\times \C$ has the threefold $A_n$ singularity as a coarse space and $Y$ is its crepant resolution. \end{thm}

 We outline the proof of Theorem \ref{thm:cqcrc}: Givental's quantization formula \eqref{eq:qgiv} for $\cX$ and $Y$ and the Hard Lefschetz condition are used in \cref{lem:qcrcR} to show that \cref{thm:cqcrc} follows from appropriately comparing the canonical $R$-calibrations for $\cX$ and $Y$.
-Work of Jarvis--Kimura and the orbifold quantum Riemann--Roch theorem of Tseng (\cref{sec:quantr}) then determine uniquely candidates for Gromov--Witten $R$-calibrations; in \cref{sec:ac}, we verify that this indeed defines legitimate canonical calibrations in the form of bases $R_\cX e^{u/z}$, $R_Y e^{u/z}$ of asymptotic horizontal sections of the global quantum D-module.
-Showing that they agree on the whole of $\cM_A$ upon analytic continuation concludes the proof.\\
+The existence of the canonical $R$-calibrations is a consequence of Teleman's reconstruction theorem \cite{telemangiv}.
+Work of Jarvis--Kimura and the orbifold quantum Riemann--Roch theorem of Tseng (\cref{sec:quantr}) computes the Gromov--Witten $R$-calibration for $\cX$ at the orbifold point.
+In \cref{sec:ac}, we verify that this agrees with the $R$-calibration of $Y$ upon analytic continuation, concluding the proof.\\

 Givental's quantization formalism for semisimple quantum cohomology \cite{MR1866444, MR1901075, telemangiv} gives an expression for the all-genus GW partition function of a target $\cZ$ with semisimple quantum product of rank $N_\cZ$ as the action of a sequence of differential operators on $n$-copies of the partition function of a point.
 The operators in question are obtained through Weyl-quantization of infinitesimal symplectomorphisms determined by the genus $0$ Gromov--Witten theory of $\cZ$ - the $S-$ and $R-$ calibrations of $QH(\cZ)$, defined in \cref{sec:qdm,sec:secRq} respectively.
 Here we assume familiarity with this story and standard notation, and review them in \cref{sec:givental}.\\